 - Demonstrate advanced analytical and problem solving skills associated with effective practice;

 - Engage in advanced application of frameworks and techniques in organizational settings;

 - Conduct independent quality research using relevant business techniques;

 - Develop self-awareness and reflective capacity to design and assess own learning goals and needs as business economics postgraduates.

 The course consists of approximately 12 hours of lectures/workshops a week, excluding visiting speaker seminars and time that you must set aside for group work and assignment preparation.

-It culminates in the writing of a business economic report, an application of concepts and frameworks to an actual business situation — the key is translating learning into practice.
-An external business advisor provides guidance and advice to ensure the relevance and effectiveness of skills developed during the course.
+It culminates in the writing of a business economics report where you will demonstrate an application of concepts and frameworks to an actual business situation facing an international business.
+This approach will demonstrate how you can translate your learning into practice.
+An external business advisor is appointed to provide guidance and advice in developing your solution.

 The course is assessed by a combination of exams and coursework.
-Approximately 45% of the course is assessed by coursework, including presentations, written reports, in-class assessments and group work.
+Approximately 90% of the course is assessed by coursework, including presentations, written reports, in-class assessments, and group work.

-The MSc Business Economics has a dedicated course teaching team drawn from the School of Economics.
-Seminars are provided by visiting speakers from public and private sector organisations.
+We have a dedicated course teaching team drawn from the Department of Economics and our learning approach combines lectures, projects, seminars, group discussion, presentations along with individual and group reports.
+Seminars are also provided by visiting speakers from public and private sector organisations.

 Full module information is detailed in the section below.